KCET 2026 Results declared. Free Karnataka admission guidance available now. WhatsApp +91 6363 330 233 · Call

 Every college in Karnataka claims "excellent placements" in their brochures.
-But having tracked college placements across the state for over 20 years, the reality is that most placement data published by colleges is misleading.
+But having tracked college placements across Karnataka since 2006 through our education directories, the reality is that most placement data published by colleges is misleading.
 Some inflate numbers, some count internships as placements, and some include salary figures from a single outlier student.
 This guide teaches you how to read placement records critically so you choose a college based on facts, not marketing.

 Why Placement Records Matter